dokku/dokku/docs/deployment/methods/images.md

 The Dokku tags plugin allows you to add Docker image tags to the currently deployed app image for versioning and subsequent deployment.

+!!! info
-> When triggering `dokku ps:rebuild APP` on an application deployed via the `tags` plugin, the following may occur:
+    When triggering `dokku ps:rebuild APP` on an application deployed via the `tags` plugin, the following may occur:

->
-> - Applications previously deployed via another method (`git`/`tar`): The application may revert to a state before the latest custom image tag was deployed.
+    - Applications previously deployed via another method (`git`/`tar`): The application may revert to a state before the latest custom image tag was deployed.
-> - Applications that were only ever deployed via the `tags` plugin: No action will be taken against your application.
+    - Applications that were only ever deployed via the `tags` plugin: No action will be taken against your application.

->
-> Please use the `tags:deploy` command when redeploying an application deployed via Docker image.
+    Please use the `tags:deploy` command when redeploying an application deployed via Docker image.

 ## Usage

 ### Exposed ports

-See the [port management documentation](/docs/networking/port-management.md) for more information on how Dokku exposes ports for applications and how you can configure these for your app.
+See the [port management documentation](/networking/port-management) for more information on how Dokku exposes ports for applications and how you can configure these for your app.

 ### Listing tags for an application